Transformative Therapy for queers, creatives, grief-carriers, deep feelers.

 I work with adults (21+), relationships of all forms, and trans teens

 Most of the folks who find me identify as female or non-binary.
-I also hold space for men— wrestling with questions around masculinity and loneliness.
+Some are men— wrestling with masculinity.

 Most are moving through something—grief, illness, identity shifts, transitions that shake the ground a little (or a lot).